statikbe/craft3-sendcloud/README.md

 2. Then tell Composer to load the plugin:

-        composer require studioespresso/craft-sendcloud
+        composer require statikbe/craft-sendcloud

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for SendCloud.

-Brought to you by [Studio Espresso](https://www.studioespresso.co)
+Brought to you by [Statik](https://www.statik.be)